And the poisoned perfume

 As an account of the case, Mark Urban’s 2018 book offers unique access to Skripal prior to the incident in Salisbury as well as a thorough examination of the investigation: The Skripal Files: The Life and Near Death of a Russian Spy

 List of people associated with the Institute for Statecraft, including Pablo Miller.
 Document released by the Anonymous group.
-The list is head “CND”, the initials of Christopher Donnelly, director of the organization.
+The list is headed “CND”, the initials of Christopher Nigel Donnelly, director of the organization.

 There are 22 names on the list.
 A brief biography for each was prepared by a website called the Working Group on Syria, Propaganda and Media

 Current military / Ministry of Defense

 Colonel Angus Taverner: former director of news media operations at the Ministry of Defense